 Windows includes Arial, Times New Roman, and Verdana by default, but Ubuntu ships with metric-compatible open-source alternatives (Liberation Sans, Liberation Serif) that closely approximate Microsoft’s originals.
-Opening Microsoft Office documents on Ubuntu without the actual Microsoft fonts reveals formatting shifts, misaligned text, and broken layouts.
+When you open Microsoft Office documents on Ubuntu without the actual Microsoft fonts, you see formatting shifts, misaligned text, and broken layouts because the substitute fonts do not match pixel-for-pixel.
 The ttf-mscorefonts-installer package delivers Microsoft’s core TrueType fonts, ensuring LibreOffice documents, presentations, and web pages display identically whether viewed on Ubuntu or Windows systems.

-Why Ubuntu Doesn’t Include Microsoft Fonts by Default
+Why Ubuntu Does Not Include Microsoft Fonts by Default

 | Microsoft Font | Ubuntu Default | Metric Compatible? |